A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 The prize is named after Colonel James Andrew Paterson who gave a donation to ICE for the best essay by a Welsh candidate at Professional Review.

 The winner of the Paterson Prize Award 2017, presented at the ICE Wales Cymru Awards Dinner on Friday 16 June 2017 at the Marriott Hotel, Cardiff is Philip Thiele for his Essay: Discuss the advantages and limitations of Civil Engineers becoming specialists in their chosen field.
 How can these limitations be addressed?

 Philip was nominated by his Reviewers Huw Williams and Geoff Hughes.

 The ICE Communications Competition gives young civil engineers the opportunity to develop and show their communications skills.
-The engineers have to explain and promote the benefits of an engineering scheme proposal at a mock public consultation, and compete for the Wales regional prize of £250.
-Regional winners then face each other in the National Final for the £500 prize.
+The engineers had to explain and promote the benefits of an engineering scheme proposal at a mock public consultation, and compete for the Wales regional prize of £250.
+Regional winners then faced each other in the National Final for the £500 prize.

 ICE Yorkshire & Humber team from Mott MacDonald won the 2016 Graduate and Student Communications Competition with their presentation on the Ballygrand City Arterial Route Upgrade.
 The chair of the judging panel, ICE Vice President, Zara Lamont, said: “It was a close call between the teams and the deciding factor came down to how well the teams answered the questions from the audience.
 ICE Yorkshire and Humber team did exceptionally well and answered all the questions in an empathic and professional way.”